-I want to share with you two specific moments in my career so far.
+I want to share two specific moments in my career so far.
 I hope you enjoy them.

-For two main reasons, I avoid to publish situations we humans persist in calling behavioral problems.
-First, for respect for the privacy of the human family and get them free of possible (virtual) social exposure and criticism.
-Second, because over these years, I deal with different cultures and professional experiences that make me publish only satisfying situations.
+For two main reasons, I avoid publishing situations we humans persist in calling behavioral problems.
+First, respect the human family's privacy and free them from possible (virtual) social exposure and criticism.
+Second, over these years, I have dealt with different cultures and professional experiences that make me publish only satisfying situations.

 That is my (virtual) approach.
-Yes, I know how works with the current tendency of advertising serious problems for commercial purposes.
+Yes, I know how it works with the current tendency of advertising severe problems for commercial purposes.
 I respect and, somehow, understand it, but I don’t want to do it.
 I show some of the cases in my seminars and courses only.

-However, I will always share this specific situation (cover photo on the left), because it is an excellent example of how human family’s dedication saved this 9-year-old dog (in 2013) from the “killer” tag and removed him from the death row.
-This situation confirmed what I defended since I started my professional career, almost two decades ago: Changes go through the family itself.
-There are no magic formulas without the commitment of the family, and each case needs to be treated individually, without guarantees of results, turn-key training, “quick fix” or other illusions.
+However, I always make an exception with this specific situation (cover photo on the left) because it is an excellent example of how the human family’s dedication saved this 9-year-old dog (in 2013) from the “killer” tag and removed him from the death row.
+This situation confirmed what I have defended since I started my professional career almost two decades ago: Changes go through the family itself.
+There are no magic formulas without the family's commitment, and each case needs to be treated individually, without guarantees of results, turn-key training, “quick fix,” or other illusions.

 No, we are not heroes or seers with easy solutions.
-We are technicians, with a sound scientific and empirical knowledge, both in theory and practice, with a lot of professional investment and personal sacrifice.
-When we are communicating with a different species, we are translators who try to transmit the message to the members of our species, so we understand that a different species communicate differently.
+We are technicians, with sound scientific and empirical knowledge, both in theory and practice, with a lot of professional investment and personal sacrifice.
+When we communicate with a different species, we are translators who try to transmit the message to the members of our species, so we understand that other species communicate differently.

 With almost two decades in this work, I am convinced to confirm that it is much more than training.
 We are permanent students.

 I am almost sure he is no longer among us, but he will always have his human family and me that will make him eternal.
-Every day I witness complicated situations, and in these situations, it is still he who comes to my mind.
+Every day I witness complicated situations, and in these situations, he still comes to my mind.

 Holly (cover photo on the right) was one of the best teachers I’ve had in my life.
-One of ‘advices’ was the need to learn more and more to understand him.
+One of ‘advice’ was the need to learn more and more to understand him.